MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 ## Trial Balance (LCY) worksheet

-This worksheet shows the trial balance with amounts in local currency (FCY).
+This worksheet shows the trial balance with amounts in LCY.

-With filters and slicers, you can zoom into the balance as seen from global dimensions, or by account categories and subcategories.
+Filters and slicers let you zoom in on the balance as seen from global dimensions, or by account categories and subcategories.

 :::image type="content" source="../media/excel-trial-balance-trial-balance-lcy.png" alt-text="Screenshot of the Trial Balance (LCY) worksheet":::

 ## Trial Balance (ACY) worksheet

-This worksheet shows the trial balance with amounts in additional reporting currency (ACY).
-This worksheet is only showing data if the Additional Reporting Currency is in use.
+This worksheet shows the trial balance with amounts in ACY.
+The report requires that you use ACY.

-With filters and slicers, you can zoom into the balance as seen from global dimensions, or by account categories and subcategories.
+Filters and slicers let you zoom in on the balance as seen from global dimensions, or by account categories and subcategories.

 :::image type="content" source="../media/excel-trial-balance-trial-balance-acy.png" alt-text="Screenshot of the Trial Balance (ACY) worksheet":::